Plating for Growth

 McDowell and his management team—including Don Penzenik, Elkhart's environmental manager—designed the new plating system themselves, drawing on their years of industry experience and familiarity with the logistics of the shop.
 While they considered programmable hoist type systems—generally well regarded for their ease of maintenance and efficient productivity—the team ultimately opted for a return-type rack machine, which they saw as being a slightly better fit for the company's specific needs.
-Once the design was completed, McDowell turned to Cleveland-based Fanta Equipment for construction and installation of the line.
+Once the design was completed, McDowell turned to Cleveland-based Fanta Equipment Co. for construction and installation of the line.

 The new rack line features 33 plating cells, including a double cleaning cycle (soak clean, 50% hydrochloric acid, reverse current electroclean, followed with a 25% hydrochloric acid) and has the capability of applying clear, yellow, black or olive drab chromates and a seal on line.
 The plating tanks hold approximately 9,000 gallons of solution and are deep enough to plate lengths up to 5 ft in length vertically.
 Using controls, all chemicals are added to the line automatically, which helps maximize overall efficiency of the system.